 Finally, we discuss the multiple effects of the elemental dilution.
 The Y-dilution changes the following three factors, \newcounter{num} \roman{num}) the number density of the localized Pr moments, \roman{num}) the lattice constant, and \roman{num}) the atomic disorder.
 These three contributions can affect the magnitude of the Ruderman-Kittel-Kasuya-Yosida (RKKY)-type interaction among the localized quadrupoles.
 As the Pr concentration decreases, the lattice constant decreases \cite{Yamane.2}.
-However, as we can see from the fact that AFQ ordering observed in the Pr-100\% system does not appear in Y-containing systems, the effective RKKY-type interaction between the Pr$^{3+}$ ions becomes weakened with the Y dilution.
-Indeed, the magnitude of the interaction between multipoles $g^{\prime}_{\mathrm{\Gamma}_3}$ (Fig. 3(b)) decreases linearly with decreasing Pr-concentration.
-Then, the experimentally obtained characteristic temperature of the QKE, $T^*$ (or $T_0$) increases as the Pr concentration increases up to 37\%.
+However, as the AFQ order observed in the Pr-100\% system collapses in Y-containing systems, the effective RKKY-type interaction between the Pr$^{3+}$ ions becomes weakened with the Y dilution.
+Indeed, the absolute value of the interaction between multipoles $g^{\prime}_{\mathrm{\Gamma}_3}$ (Fig. 6(b)) decreases linearly with decreasing Pr concentration.
+Then, the characteristic temperature of the QKE, $T^*$ (or $T_0$) increases as the Pr concentration increases up to 37\%.
 We assume that the change of $T^*$ is ascribed to the atomic disorder which loweres the site symmetry of $\rm{Pr^{3+}}$ and locally splits the ground-state doublet $\Gamma_3$.
-Since the atomic disorder is generally the most remarkable for $x=0.5$ (Y:Pr = 1:1), this assumption is consistent with the experimental Pr-concentration dependence of the characteristic temperatures.
-It is necessary to investigate the Pr concentration dependence of the energy scale of the low-energy UD and compare it with that of the QKE characteristic temperature.
-This would serve in understanding the relationship between QKE and the vibronic ground state.
+Since the atomic disorder is generally largest for $x=0.5$ (Y : Pr = 1 : 1), this assumption is consistent with the Pr-concentration dependence of the characteristic temperatures.
+It is necessary to investigate the Pr-concentration dependence of the energy scale of the low-energy UD and compare it with that of the QKE characteristic temperature, which would serve for understanding the relationship between the QKE and the vibronic ground state.